raganwald/raganwald.github.com/_posts/2015-02-02-destructuring.md

 ### array literals

 Arrays are JavaScript's "native" representation of lists.
-Strings are important because they represent writing.
 Lists are important because they represent ordered collections of things, and ordered collections are a fundamental abstraction for making sense of reality.

 JavaScript has a literal syntax for creating an array: The `[` and `]` characters.
 We can create an empty array: